Photography Pricing 2020

 Pricing Photography: How Much Do Photographers Charge?

-However, every person or business values photography differently, and has a different risk tolerance.
+Every person or business values photography differently and has a different risk tolerance.
 There is a great supply of photographers, and many individual styles to choose from in the photography market.
 Unfortunately, not all photographers understand their value, and not all clients value photography.

 Below is a list of the types of common photographer categories, average rates (local use), and generalizations to help guide you in your quest to find the right photographer.
 Note that when you hire a professional, the rate may increase due to how you plan to use the photographs.
 For example, a photograph created for a local newspaper advertisement (local use) does not command the same fee as using the same image for a national billboard campaign.
 The value of the photo is greater, and a professional photographer does charge a premium for images used more prominently.

-Amateur – $25 – $100 per hour: These photographers are often hobbyist.
-However, they have a bit more experience selling their photographs.
+- Amateur – $25 – $100 per hour: These photographers are often hobbyists.
+However, they have a bit more experience creating and selling their photographs.
 For example, they may have a blog or an online portfolio.

 Professional Photography Rates